Lead Through Change and Crisis with Neuroscience

 - Why does the brain overreact to fear?

-- How do changes and crisis affect leadership?
+- How do changes and crises affect leadership?

 In 2020, the COVID-19 pandemic brought a daunting health crisis.
 Every business and every life were affected.
 The stormy national election and social unrest forced many leaders into crisis management mode.
 Neuroscientists have studied how the brain responds to stress and challenging situations.
 What they have learned can help leaders adapt to uncertainties.